What is gorder?

 for XTC files,.trr

-for LAMMPSTRJ files.
+for GRO files.
 Ensure that your trajectory file is named accordingly.

 and end

-You can only use this feature with a GRO trajectory if the file contains simulation time and step information in the 'title' line, formatted as follows:
+while providing a GRO trajectory, the file must contain simulation time and step information in the 'title' line, formatted as follows:

 Some Arbitrarily Long Title (...) t= SIMULATION_TIME step= SIMULATION_STEP